midtown-ai/glossary/glossary/s.md

 # SageMaker Neo

  ~ compiler of ML models before they are distributed to the endpoint.
 Compatible with TensorFlow, XGBoost, MxNET, PyTorch, ...
-Allow the model to run without any frameworr, this reduce the memory footprint on the device (at the edge) by 100x, while improving the performance by x2.
+Allow the model to run without any framework, this reduce the memory footprint on the device (at the edge) by 100x, while improving the performance by x2.

 # Sam Altman Person